Undergraduate Course: Bible and Archaeology (BIST10055)

 On completion of this course, the student will be able to:

-- to show that they are aware of the methodological and theoretical issues related to the study of the Bible and Archaeology
+- Show that they are aware of the methodological and theoretical issues related to the study of the Bible and Archaeology.

-- to show that they have acquired a good knowledge of selected biblical passages and archaeological sites.
+- Show that they have acquired a good knowledge of selected biblical passages and archaeological sites.

-- to show an enhancement of their critical and analytical skills in evaluating scholarly discussions of biblical and archaeological topics.
+- Show an enhancement of their critical and analytical skills in evaluating scholarly discussions of biblical and archaeological topics.

-- to show an improvement in their verbal and written presentations in person (at a seminar) and writing (essay).
+- Show an improvement in their verbal and written presentations in person (at a seminar) and writing (essay).

-- to show that they have further enhanced their ability engage in oral debate and logical argument.
+- Show that they have further enhanced their ability engage in oral debate and logical argument.

 The specialist literature on each one of the topics is immense and is not included here.
 The following provides an indicative list of the resources, already ordered for EUL, which will aid students in navigating from topic to topic.

 Charlesworth, James.
 (2014).
 Jesus and Temple: Textual and Archaeological Explorations.
 Minneapolis, MN: Fortress.